buildbot/buildbot/master/docs/manual/cfg-global.rst

      This callback receives the data sent to  ``yieldMetricsValue`` as ``post_data`` (See :ref:`yieldMetricsValue`).
      It must return a string that is to be sent to the storage backends for storage.

 .. py:class:: buildbot.statistics.capture.CaptureDataAllBuilders
    :noindex:

-   Instance of this capture class for capturing arbitrary data that is not stored as build-data on all builders Needs to be used in conjunction with ``yieldMetricsValue`` (See :ref:`yieldMetricsValue`).
+   Instance of this capture class for capturing arbitrary data that is not stored as build-data on all builders.
+   Needs to be used in conjunction with ``yieldMetricsValue`` (See :ref:`yieldMetricsValue`).
    Takes the following arguments: